 The Student Grievance Form may be obtained from the Campus President or Academic Dean.
 The student's written notice will identify the cause of the complaint, individuals involved (if applicable), the date(s) of occurrence and expected outcomes.
-The process below will be followed after a written complaint is received.
+The process below will be followed a written complaint is received.

-Step 2: The Campus President (or his designee) shall respond in writing within five (5) school days regarding the process followed, persons involved and steps taken to try and resolve the grievance.

-Step 3: If the student is not satisfied with the proposed solution, the student may appeal in writing to the Director of Student and Academic Affairs.
-The Director of Student and Academic Affairs will have five (5) school days upon receipt of the grievance to review the action(s) taken up to that point.
-The Director of Student and Academic Affairs will either concur with the action taken by the Campus President or offer an additional solution in writing to the student.
+- Step 2: The Campus President (or his designee) shall respond in writing within five (5) school days regarding the process followed, persons involved, and steps taken to try and resolve the grievance. - Step 3: If the student is not satisfied with the proposed solution, the student may appeal in writing to the Director of Accreditation and Regulatory Affairs.
+The Director of Accreditation and Regulatory Affairs will have five (5) school days upon receipt of the grievance to review the action(s) taken up to that point.
+The Director of Accreditation and Regulatory Affairs will either concur with the action taken by the Campus President or offer an additional solution in writing to the student.